Introduction

 Can I use chemical drain cleaners after trying DIY methods?

-No—using chemical drain cleaners after DIY methods can cause harmful reactions; it’s best to stick with one method or consult a professional if the clog persists.
+Using chemical drain cleaners after DIY methods can lead to harmful reactions, so it’s better to stick with one approach or reach out to a professional if the clog continues.

 How often should I perform maintenance on my shower drain?